cmleinz/black-box/README.md

 }
 ```

+## Runtime

+Black-box deliberatly does not ship with a runtime, instead it aims to work with
+the users runtime of choice.

-## About
+## Send Bounds

-Black-box is not--and does not ship with--an executor.
-This means you are required
-to bring your own, this means you are free to choose any runtime you would like.
+While it likely won't always be the case, currently the futures return by
+`Handler::handle` must be `Send`

 ## Message Trait